 Since 2019, Destination by Hyatt has offered another angle with which to use Hyatt points to book vacation rentals.
 And depending on the property you book, you can reserve yourself a lot of space (and amenities).

-A good portion of the Destination properties are bookable on the main Hyatt website.
+While most Destination by Hyatt properties are hotels and resorts, a few of them are Destination Residences vacation home rentals.
+These properties are bookable on the main Hyatt website.
 Ensure you select “Use Points” when you key in your intended dates and destination.
 Rates will pattern after the general Hyatt award chart, and you can enjoy your World of Hyatt benefits at these properties.

 It's worth comparing the points price to the cash price to make sure you're getting the best deal.
 But do note that “resort fees” won't apply when you book with Hyatt points, as they're waived entirely.
 Another bonus: These stays will count toward the Hyatt Brand Explorer perk, helping you earn free night awards along the way.